It's all fun and games

 Stay & Play

-This is a fairly new and hugely successful after-school club held on our premises from 3:30-6:30.
+This is a hugely successful after-school club held on our premises from 3:30-6:30.
 It is for children aged 3-18.
 The children are collected straight from their respective schools — whether mainstream or special-needs — by our accessible minibus.
 They are fed hot, nutritious supper and enjoy unwinding in our various activity and sensory rooms, before being transported home all ready for bed.

 This is an overwhelmingly successful after-school programme for all ages from 3+, held in actual sports settings.
 The children alternate between Stay & Play and a sports session, with each child attending between one and three sports sessions each week.